-Fluidra has always had a firm commitment to rigour insofar as the financial information control systems are concerned.
-As a result of the policies and procedures implemented during this period of time, significant deficiencies have not been identified in the past or in 2013, except for the aspects related to the area of turnkey projects, which have been corrected.
+Fluidra has always had a firm commitment to rigour with regard to financial information control systems.
+As a result of the policies and procedures implemented throughout this period, deficiencies were detected in the design of certain controls, which had been corrected by December 2014.